yagasoft/DynamicsCrm-Clone/README.md

     + Optionally, choose a field to flag the record as a clone
   + Multiple templates for the same entity are displayed in a drop-down list

+### Guide

+  + Create a template in the Clone-Record Template entity
+  + Go to the entity view, select a record, and you will see the button appear

+I will post a complete guide soon.

 ### Dependencies

-  + Common.cs
+  + Common.cs, CommonGeneric.js, and CrmSchema.js
     + Can be found in the DynamicsCrm-Libraries repository
-    + Should be added to the root of the solution
+  + Generic Base solution
+  + "Generic Base - App Ribbon" solution
   + CRM Logger solution
-  + CommonGeneric.js and CrmSchema.js
-    + Can be found in the DynamicsCrm-Libraries repository
-    + Should be added to the 'Scripts' folder

 ---
 **Copyright &copy; by Ahmed el-Sawalhy ([YagaSoft](http://yagasoft.com))** -- _GPL v3 Licence_